 Following a serious incident, people often question the amount of compensation they can receive through a legal settlement, but the honest answer is that there is no “average” settlement amount.

-The amount of money awarded to Florida drivers in a car accident settlement can vary greatly depending on a number of factors, such as insurance policy, the severity of the resulting injury, and the nature of the incident.
+The amount of money awarded to Florida drivers in a car accident settlement can vary greatly depending on a number of factors, such as the insurance policies involved, the severity of the resulting injury, and the nature of the incident.

-Naming an exact number for your settlement requires gathering information that can best be sifted through and interpreted by a competent team of personal injury attorneys.
+Providing an exact amount for your settlement requires gathering information that can best be sifted through and interpreted by a competent team of personal injury attorneys.

 If you or a loved one has sustained a serious injury due to a car accident and is having trouble getting compensation, you are not alone.
 Contact our top personal injury attorneys at Florin|Roebig to get started on securing your car accident settlement today.